Skip to content

 4. organic instead of conventional

-If you want to cook sustainably, you should also consciously choose products with an organic background over conventional products.
-In this way, you support businesses with organic farmingwhich slows down its products somewhat, but instead environmental and resource-saving produce.
-Hardly any pesticides are used and animal welfare is also a top priority.
-Of course, organic food is not beyond reproach, but it is more natural, contains fewer harmful substances and tastes much better.
-You can easily identify them using the organic seal.
+If you want to cook sustainably, you should also consciously Products with an organic background over conventional products.
+In this way, you support farms with organic farmingwhich decelerates its products a little bit, but for that environmental and resource-saving manufacture.

 5. fresh instead of processed